 - notify International Student and Scholar Services upon approval of a change of non-immigration status, or an adjustment of status to permanent residency; and

-- provide proof of health insurance coverage each semester enrolled by obtaining coverage under the designated international student health insurance policy, or apply for a waiver and present acceptable proof of other comparable and adequate health insurance coverage (see Health Insurance).
+- maintain continuous health insurance coverage from the time of enrollment to the time of completion of the degree program or until otherwise cease to be a student at Texas State by obtaining coverage under the designated international student health insurance policy, or apply for a waiver and present acceptable proof of other comparable and adequate health insurance coverage (see Health Insurance).

 An Overview of Our Services

 - Assist international students and academic departments with immigration processes and issues related to non-immigrant F-1 and J-1 students;

 - Assist international faculty and staff and hiring departments with employment authorization issues;

 - Provide mandatory F-1 Student Check-In and host International Student Resource Fair;

 - Advise and advocate for international students and scholars;